 Bathroom - Stylish bathroom with a powerful shower above the bath, heated towel rail, WC, wash basin and underfloor heating.

 Adjoining Games Room - Pool table, docking station, books and games.
 Accessed from the outside, this room is shared with the one other holiday cottage for 4 on site.

 The enclosed patio area runs along the front of the property and overlooks gorgeous expansive views across the valley and the Cambrian Mountain range without a road or car in sight.
 A central porch area separates the patio area from the other holiday cottage, providing a private corner for each cottage at either side.
 Garden furniture and charcoal BBQ provided.

 There is also a further enclosed garden with play area next to the property.

-- Welcome pack includes tea and coffee, sugar and milk, bread, Welsh butter and jam, a lovely Bara Brith cake (a popular Welsh recipe) and eggs.
+- Welcome pack includes tea and coffee, sugar and milk, and a selection of local Welsh produce.

 - Central heating and electricity included.
 Renewable central heating from ground source heat pump, also used to heat water.